All Perspectives

 What should replace GDP as the primary tourism KPI?

 Total economic impact, measured as direct visitor expenditure multiplied by a validated indirect and induced multiplier, is the strongest primary KPI.
 At PROMTUR Panama, a 1.72 multiplier commissioned from Oxford Economics specifically for Panama connected a USD 22M promotional investment to USD 1.8B in annual economic impact.
 GDP contribution is one input in a broader framework.
-It is not the headline figure a destination should manage against.

 What is quality volume in tourism?